cardouken/UNAS-Pro-fan-control/README.md

     - **MQTT Host**: Home Assistant IP (e.g., `192.168.1.111`)
     - **MQTT User**: Your Mosquitto username configured earlier in the add-on
     - **MQTT Password**: Your Mosquitto password configured earlier in the add-on
+    - **Polling Interval**: How often the integration should poll for metrics

 The integration will automatically: